jfprogramming/dpkg-status/README.md

     ```bash
     sudo dpkg -i dpkg-status_1.1_all.deb
     ```
-    - Run the Script: You can now run the script without the .py extension:
+    - Run the Script: You can now run the script with:
     ```bash
     dpkg_status.py
     ```